CBS TV News LA Features Vonda Pelto, Ph.D. Talking Serial Killers and Her Book, Without Remorse

-In this segement on CBS 2 TV News, Los Angeles, Vonda Pelto, Ph.D., author of Without Remorse: The Woman Who Kept Los Angeles’ Serial Killers Alive, tells stories about the three years she spent, 1979-82, keeping a number of notorious serial killers and criminals from harming themselves after a serial killer, Vernon Butts, killed himself before standing trial.
+In this segement, on CBS 2 TV News Los Angeles, Vonda Pelto, Ph.D., author of Without Remorse: The Woman Who Kept Los Angeles’ Serial Killers Alive co-author of Without Redemption: Creation & Deeds of Freeway Killer Bill Bonin, His Five Accomplices & How One Who Escaped Justice, tells stories about the three years working at LA Men’s Central Jail, 1981-85, being a kind of confidant/counselor to a number of serial killers and notoriously vioilent criminals.

-Having her Ph.D. but not yet a state licensed Clinical Psychologist, Vonda’s job was to talk with them, keep them engaged with access to speak with her at any time in the converted cell used as a jail house office adjacent to all the serial killers and worst criminals.
-It was an oppressive environment with all the attendant smells and noises that come with institutional incarceration in the largest jail house in the world.
+Fresh from getting her Ph.D., but not yet a state licensed Clinical Psychologist, Pelto’s office was a converted cell on the same block with men like Hillside Strangler Kenneth Bianchi, Sunset Strip Slayer Douglas Clark and of course Freeway Killer Bill Bonin, the subject of her new book.
+It was an oppressive environment with all the attendant smells and noises that come with institutional incarceration in the largest jail in the world.